4 Tips for Creating a Successful SWOT Analysis

 4. Has your company done anything that could lead to a possible lawsuit?

 Here is an example of a SWOT analysis using The Coco-Cola Company.

 4 Tips for Creating a Successful SWOT Analysis:

 1. Get to know the template

-The SWOT analysis template is simple -- 4 empty white boxes with a heading above each; Strengths, Weaknesses, Opportunities, Threats.
-Whilst the template itself is simple, it can be tough to get started.
-So I’ve added some essential questions in each box that will help you get started and give you a good idea of what you need to address in order to successfully complete your analysis:
+The SWOT analysis template is simple - 4 empty white boxes with a heading above each; Strengths, Weaknesses, Opportunities, Threats.
+While the template itself is simple, it can be tough to get started.
+So we've added some essential questions in each box that will help you get started and give you a good idea of what you need to address in order to successfully complete your analysis:

 First thing’s first.
 You may have seen the SWOT template before, that’s because it is the most commonly used format when it comes to visually conducting a SWOT analysis.
 It’s a classic!

 It’s no secret that a lot of people are visual learners, at least it doesn’t hurt to outline your thoughts visually, and this table really does the trick.
 Additionally, having them in a neat grid format, rather than a long list, makes it easy to compare each element: for example, your strengths are situated just above your opportunities, this makes it easier to identify any strengths that could be positively turned into opportunities.
 Similarly, your threats are just below your weaknesses, meaning you can see if there is a correlation between the two - are there any weaknesses in your business that you can amend in order to avoid them becoming threats?

 It’s super important to get to know your brand, your competitors, your market, etc., as best you can, we know that!
 But you must have a wider vision.
 You can conduct 100s of SWOT analyses but they’re only truly meaningful if you have clear goals and objectives.
 By clear, we mean goals that are S.M.A.R.T: Specific, Measurable, Achievable, Realistic/Relevant, and Time-bound.